 “Is that what you used?”
 I asked, feigning sympathy.
 Not that I wasn’t genuinely sympathetic — she was my oldest and best friend — however, rationality told me that ascertaining the number of rounds left was priority.

 “Yes,” she said, shivering with a deep inhalation.
 “I tried to warn them, but they kept coming.”
-Her face started to tremble and her eyes glistened in the porch light.
+Her face started to tremble and her eyes glistened in the street light.

 “I’m sorry, let’s just leave it,” I replied, despite having every intention of sneaking it into my pocket as we made our final trip to the truck.
 “Just put it out your mind, I’ll get us somewhere safe,” I lied, giving her a quick hug and reassuring pat on the back.